Baton Rouge's #1 lifestyle magazine since 2005

 This story was originally published in 225 Daily in June 2023.
 It has been updated.

-The first day of summer is next week, but Baton Rouge residents have been feeling the heat for months.
+We’re nearly a month into summer, but Baton Rouge residents have truly been feeling the heat for months.

 Emily Katherine Boutique.
 File photo by Ariana Allison

 Find solace in the air conditioning of local retail stores for a day out that won’t make you melt.
 Yes, retail therapy can break the bank, but at least indoor shoppers won’t have to break a sweat.
-Browse Baton Rouge small businesses and visit some of the area’s newer shops like Emily Katherine Boutique, Fleurty Girl and Shop House.
-Or search items to help make summer more enjoyable like ballcaps, tank tops and graphic tees from Hey Penelope.
+Browse Baton Rouge small businesses and visit some of the area’s shops like Emily Katherine Boutique, Fleurty Girl and Shop House (the store is currently closed for a short summer break but reopens July 22).
+Or search items to help make summer more enjoyable like ball caps, tank tops and graphic tees from Hey, Penelope.

 2. Take home a pint or ice cream cake from Gail’s Fine Ice Cream.